 Practicing assertiveness skills creates a culture of accountability and a workplace environment where people treat one another with mutual respect.
 This is because a core part of assertive communication is setting boundaries and establishing expectations with one another.
 Under this communication style, instead of complaining or nagging, those with assertive communication skills training seek solutions.
 This keeps problems from festering, while also doing what is necessary to maintain strong interpersonal relationships.

 - Setting and keeping personal and professional boundaries, which increases self-esteem, self-confidence, and self-respect

-- Implementing a communication style where thoughts, feelings, ideas, and decisions are clearly discussed, leaving little room for misunderstandings
+- Implementing a communication style where thoughts, emotions, ideas, opinions, and decisions are clearly discussed, leaving little room for misunderstandings

 - Creating a team where a healthy communication style is the status quo (which results in better workplace relationships, increased productivity, and employee retention rates)

 - Decreasing conflict by creating a culture of respect, instead of one where team members walk all over each other